In most

 New York Public Service Commission (PSC) has

 developed uniform interconnection rules for net-metered systems.
-See

 the PSC web site for more information, including a list of accepted